cdl-geneseo/geneseo-dictionary/B/Bomb-dot-com.md

 # Bomb-dot-com

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bomb-dot-com

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bɑm-dɑt-kɑm 1.
 Slang term for awesome “That movie was the bomb-dot-com.”
 K. Andryshak, 2012